History of laptops: Data General/One

 Data General's introduction of the Data General/One (DG-1) in 1984 is one of the few cases of a minicomputer company introducing a breakthrough PC product.
-Considered genuinely portable, rather than "luggable", it was a nine-pound battery-powered MS-DOS machine equipped with dual 3 1/2-inch diskettes, a 79-key full-stroke keyboard, 128 KB to 512 KB of RAM, and a monochrome LCD screen capable of either the full-sized standard 80×25 characters or full CGA graphics (640×200).
+Considered genuinely portable, rather than "luggable", it was a 9 lb battery-powered MS-DOS machine equipped with dual 3 1/2-inch diskettes, a 79-key full-stroke keyboard, 128 KB to 512 KB of RAM, and a monochrome LCD screen capable of either the full-sized standard 80×25 characters or full CGA graphics (640×200).

 Bondwell 2

 Although it was not released until 1985, well after the decline of CP/M as a major operating system, the Bondwell 2 is one of only a handful of CP/M laptops.
 It used an 8-bit Z80 CPU running at 4 MHz, had 64 KBs of RAM, and a 3+1/2 in floppy disk drive built in, which was unusual for CP/M laptops.
-The flip-up LCD display's resolution was 640x200 pixels.
+The flip-up LCDs resolution was 640x200 pixels.
 Bondwell 2 also included MicroPro's complete line of CP/M software, including WordStar.
 The Bondwell 2 was capable of displaying bitmapped graphics.
 The price of the Bondwell 2 was listed at $995.